Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Radiation therapy uses strong X-rays to kill melanoma cells.
-Your doctor may suggest it to kill any stray melanoma cells after surgery.
+Radiation therapy uses strong X-rays to kill cancer cells.
+Your doctor may advise it to kill any extra melanoma cells after surgery.
 It can also be used for advanced melanomas to try to ease pain.
 It may be used on its own, or along with other types of treatment.

-Your doctor may suggest radiation therapy for these reasons:
+Your doctor may advise radiation therapy for any of these reasons:

 The melanoma could not be removed completely by surgery.

-You are not a good candidate for surgery.
-For example, if you are elderly or you have melanoma in hard-to-treat areas, such as your eyelid, nose, or ear.
+Surgery is not a good option for you.
+For example, if you are elderly or you have melanoma in a hard-to-treat area, such as your eyelid, nose, or ear.

 You have had your lymph nodes removed but are at high risk of the cancer coming back.

-The melanoma has returned to your skin or lymph nodes.
+The melanoma has grown again on your skin or in your lymph nodes.

 The melanoma has spread to your brain or spinal cord.

-For this treatment, you see a specialist called a radiation oncologist, who sets your treatment plan.
+A specialist called a radiation oncologist creates your treatment plan.
 The plan shows what kind of radiation you’ll have and how long the treatment will last.
 This doctor can also prepare you for how you may feel during and after the treatment.

-To help decide on your treatment, your radiation oncologist may do some imaging tests, such as computed tomography scans (CT scans).
+You may have imaging tests, such as computed tomography scans (CT) scans.
 Imaging tests take pictures of the inside of your body.
 They help find out where you need treatment.
-You may have the same tests after treatment to see how well it worked.
+You may have the same tests after treatment to see how well the treatment worked.

 Once your radiation oncologist has mapped out your treatment plan, a radiation therapist gives you the radiation.
-You may have this treatment either as an outpatient.
+You may have this treatment as an outpatient.
 This means you go home the same day of treatment.
 Or you may have it as an inpatient.
-This depends on your cancer.
+This means you stay overnight in the hospital.
 If you’re having treatment directed at just a small part of your body, it will most likely be outpatient.
-(That means you don’t need to stay the night in a hospital.)